Unit 4: How the Internet Works

 A byte is eight bits.

-A word is the number of wires that connect the processor to the memory.
+A word is a sequence of however many bits the CPU processes at a time.
 As of 2017, words are 32 or 64 bits.

 A binary sequence (also called a bitstream) is a string of ones and zeros.